britram/pins/draft-trammell-inip-pins.md

 to be explored for future name service work, as a Delegation need not always be implemented via redirection to another name server.

+## Queries and assertion contexts are presently implicit

+Much of the difficulty with explicit inconsistency ({{explicit-inconsistency}}) derives from the fact that assertions and queries about subjects exist within a context: .local names on the local network (whether link or site local), split-DNS names within the context of the "inside" side of the recursive resolver, DNS geographic load balancing within the geographic context of the client.
+Because DNS provides no protocol-level support for expressing these contexts, they remain implicit.

+We note that protocol-level support for this context explicit could point toward solutions for a variety of problems in currently deployed naming services, from generalized solutions with privacy/efficiency tradeoffs to the ({{I-D.ietf-dnsop-edns-client-subnet}} aside), to explicit redirection to alternate naming resolution for "special" names {{RFC6761}}.

 # IANA Considerations

 This document has no actions for IANA